mastercomfig/mastercomfig/docs/contributing.md

 # Contributing

-As an open source project, mastercomfig appreciates the community's help in improving it.
+As an open-source project, mastercomfig appreciates the community's help in improving it.

 We welcome contributions of any type or size, from anyone!